freedomofpress/securedrop-workstation/README.md

 #### What Compromise of the *Journalist VM* Can Achieve

-* An adversary can initiate arbitrary decryption of messages and submissions, but cannot access the decrypted contents.
 * An adversary can intercept and modify any and all communication between the Tor Browser and the SecureDrop Journalist interface, including but not limited to:
   * Send messages to (but not view messages from) sources.
   * Delete messages and submissions.